killzone10/BD2_project/README.md

 # BD2_project

-This project is  about database created for in SQL_Alchemy that works on POSTGRES (used pgAdmin4) and web application connected to this database.
+This project is  contains database created in SQL_Alchemy - POSTGRES (used pgAdmin4) and web application connected to this database.

 ## Fish_shop ##